 The President & CEO of Spok Holdings (SPOK) is Buying Shares

-This recent transaction increases Vincent Kelly’s holding in the company by 1.51% to a total of $3.42 million.
 In addition to Vincent Kelly, 2 other SPOK executives reported Buy trades in the last month.
+This recent transaction increases Vincent Kelly’s holding in the company by 1% to a total of $3.61 million.

 See today’s analyst top recommended stocks >>